7 Ways to Make Small Business Saturday a Success

 Small Business Saturday is meant to be a community event so why not embrace that concept by partnering with other local businesses?
 Perhaps you could offer special prizes to customers who make purchases at all of the locations you choose to team up with.
 Obviously this plan works best with businesses that complement yours instead of directly competing but feel free to get creative to make a memorable event for your community.

-The kick-off to the holiday shopping season is just around the corner and so is Small Business Saturday.
+There’s no doubt that Small Business Saturday — taking place on November 27th this year — is a great opportunity for local businesses of all kinds to reach out to their community and earn new customers.
+However, in order to get the best results, you have to keep a few important things in mind.
 With some smart planning, clever marketing, and hustle to get the word out, your business could not only enjoy a successful Small Business Saturday but also raise awareness for your store overall.
 Have a great holiday season and remember to #ShopSmall.

 Also published on Medium.